sunsetdk/node-red-contrib-wmbus-client/README.md

 ## Nodes
 ### wmbus-dongle config node
-Setup the type of dongle to use, currenlt 2 different onces are supported.
+Setup the type of dongle to use, currently 2 different onces are supported.
 Imst iM871A-USB and Amber AMB8465-M. It might also work with other Amber modules.
 Set the comport assigned to the wmbus dongle.